 At our dojang we teachers are too laid back and too dang friendly and jocular with our students to maintain any serious kind of order.
 Our disciplinary efforts are inconsistent, but at least existent.
 We use positive reinforcement, praising where praise is due and praising for the simple act of paying attention.
-If the class hasn’t been a complete disaster, the kids are rewarded with a couple rounds of Fireball, a game in which the instructors get to hurl a gray, half-deflated ball at the knees and feet of unarmed children—I don’t understand why the kids find such glee in playing this permutation of dodgeball, which I always found to be a form of torture in gym class, growing up.
+If the class hasn’t been a complete disaster, the kids are rewarded with a couple rounds of Fireball, a game in which the instructors get to hurl a gray, half-deflated ball at the knees and feet of unarmed children—I don’t understand why the kids find such glee in playing this permutation of dodgeball, which as a kid I always found to be a form of torture.
 Punishment for little kids involves being told to sit down for a minute, with older kids I take pleasure in demanding pushups and squat thrusts.
 If they really act up we ask them if they want to get changed and go home.

 My biggest peeve is to put out 110% teacher radiance and gusto, only to have a kid give back 75% effort and the attention of a flea.
 In any other area of life I will walk away from that kind of 110/75 dynamic.
 Then again, I ultimately AM walking away by trying to quit teaching.
 I wish I liked the job, but annoyance has finally overridden any sense of reward.
 I am so flattered when I am told I am good at it, and when a student brought me a bag of homemade muffins I was so honored.
 But when the grandmaster asked if I would take over the head teacher’s job of overseeing the children’s program (head teacher was having major surgery), I almost quit taekwondo just so I could avoid the guilt from refusing the position.